microsoft/playwright/docs/development/click.md

     <button style="animation: 3s linear move infinite;">Click me</button>
     ```

-    We wait for the element to be at a stable position and timeout.
+    Playwright waits for the element to be at a stable position and times out.
 A real user would be able to click in some cases.

   - Element is animating in, but temporarily pauses in the middle.